Case study: Accelerated skilled worker procedure

 What had happened?

-In this case, a VISAGUARD immigration lawyer assisted a foreign skilled worker in obtaining a visa appointment under the expedited skilled worker procedure .
+In this case, a VISAGUARD immigration lawyer assisted a foreign skilled worker in obtaining a visa appointment under the expedited skilled worker application process .
 The applicant was a highly qualified senior marketing expert from Turkey who was required to hold an EU Blue Card to work in Germany.
 Due to the employee's special qualifications, the German employer was absolutely dependent on him starting work promptly.

-In order to avoid significant economic losses, the employer finally commissioned an independent VISAGUARD specialist lawyer for immigration law to enforce the visa application process in order to ensure that employment could still begin on time.
+In order to avoid significant economic losses, the employer finally commissioned an independent VISAGUARD specialist lawyer for immigration law to enforce the visa application process in order to ensure that employment could begin on time.

 B. Legal solution